stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 If we overflow the name buffer and one more byte, then we'll overwrite the least-significant byte of the stack canary (which is located immediately after the name buffer in this case).
 That least-significant byte is always a null byte, to make it harder to leak the canary with certain types of buffer overflows and leaks.
 By overwriting that null byte and leaving the canary intact, we ensure that the canary will get printed when we next request a personalised greeting.

-> [!NOTE]
-> When a program uses `read`, it will stop short of the requested count if it reaches a newline, or if it receives partial data and no more data is immediately available.
+> NOTE: When a program uses `read`, it will stop short of the requested count if it reaches a newline, or if it receives partial data and no more data is immediately available.
 Because of that second stop condition, we can send input without a newline by using `p.send` (instead of the usual `p.sendline`).

 Once we've leaked the canary, we're free to overwrite it, so now we can apply the same leak technique except targetting the saved return address instead of the canary.
 This gives us an address in `libc_start_main` (in particular, the address of the instruction immediately following `libc_start_main`'s call to the program's actual main function).
 This address will have a constant offset from the base of `libc`.
 We can pause our exploit script using `pause()` (from pwntools) just after obtaining (and logging) our libc leak, and then attach to our target process with `gdb` to get the base address of libc;